-- 16.5.Through the online safety curriculum, pupils are taught about how to recognise online abuse and where they can go for support if they experience it. - 16.6.The school responds to concerns regarding online abuse and exploitation, whether or not it took place on the school premises or using school-owned equipment. - 16.7.All concerns relating to online abuse and exploitation, including child sexual abuse and exploitation and criminal exploitation, are reported to the DSL and dealt with in line with the Child Protection and Safeguarding Policy.
+- 16.4.
+Through the online safety curriculum, children and young people are taught about how to recognise online abuse and where they can go for support if they experience it. - 16.5.
+The school responds to concerns regarding online abuse and exploitation, whether or not it took place on the school premises or using school-owned equipment. - 16.6.
+All concerns relating to online abuse and exploitation, including child sexual abuse and exploitation and criminal exploitation, are reported to the DSL and dealt with in line with the Child Protection and Safeguarding Policy.